pjonp/pjTestBot/modules/.SE_Overlays/chatterWheel/README.md

   - 180: DOWN
   - 270: LEFT

-###### Spin speed:
-- Spin intensity
-- Higher speeds may cause audio issues if using a 'tick' sound

-###### Duration:
-- Time in seconds that the wheel spins
+###### Clear Previous Winners With !clearwheel Command:
+- YES: Winners are cleared when **!clearwheel** is used in chat
+- NO: Only the chatter list is cleared with **!clearwheel** Previous winners cannot join the wheel after the clear

 ###### Ignore Winners From Future Spins:
 - YES: Removes winners from the wheel.
-They can not join the wheel again until **!clearwheel** is used or source is reloaded
+They can not join the wheel again until source is reloaded or **!clearwheel** is used (with setting above as YES)
 - NO: Winners can win multiple times

 ###### Clear Chatter List Once Complete: